 Malformation of Outer Ear

 This normally happens at birth.
-It is either malformation of the Pinna or the Ear Canal which is part of the External Ear.
+It is either malformation of the pinna or the ear canal.
+A collapsed ear canal reduces the flow of sound.

 Abnormal Bone Growth